Bob Lonsberry: Religion

 Lonsberry was a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) on the Navajo and Hopi reservations in the American Southwest.
-He was excommunicated from the church for bad conduct some time before 2001.
-Although less frequently than on KNRS, he continues to discuss religious topics on his WHAM show and still considers himself an adherent of Mormonism.
+He was excommunicated from the church before 2001, for what he characterized as "bad conduct".
+He continued to discuss religious topics on his WHAM show, though less often than on KNRS, and still considers himself an adherent of Mormonism.
 He has written in defense of the veracity of the Book of Mormon and of Mormonism's place in broader Christianity.
 Lonsberry avoids publicly discussing his former membership status in the LDS Church but has often discussed topics related to the church during his radio shows.
 These religious discussions were frequent on the former Salt Lake City show but are discussed much less often with the Rochester and Syracuse area audiences.

 As of 2019, Lonsberry's Twitter bio states that he has since reconciled with and rejoined the LDS Church.